- Personal

 According to FEMA, a 30-day waiting period between the date you purchase coverage and the date your policy goes into effect is standard, with a few exceptions.2 Learn more at floodsmart.gov.Is flood insurance affordable?

 Flood insurance can be affordable, especially when you select a higher deductible or live in a lower-risk area.
-Our affiliated insurance services provider, Quorum Insurance LLC, offers Preferred Risk coverage at very reasonable rates.
-Find out more about paying less for flood insurance.Free, No-Obligation Quotes: Call 800.714.1447
+The professionals at Quorum Insurance LLC can help you choose the appropriate coverage options to protect your property.
+Find out more about paying less for flood insurance.Call 800.714.1447 for a free, no-obligation quote.

-Quorum is an independent agency representing multiple flood insurance carriers, and its agents can find you the right policy, at the right price.
-Flood Insurance is coverage you can’t afford to be without.
+Quorum is an independent agency representing multiple flood insurance carriers, and its agents can find you the right policy at the right price.
+Flood insurance is coverage you can’t afford to be without.
 Call today or get a quote online.3

-1NOAA National Centers for Environmental Information (NCEI) U.S. Billion-Dollar Weather and Climate Disasters. https://www.ncei.noaa.gov/access/billions/summary-stats/US/2023.
-Accessed May 7, 2024.
+1NOAA National Centers for Environmental Information U.S. Billion-Dollar Weather and Climate Disasters. https://www.ncei.noaa.gov/access/billions/summary-stats/US/2024.
+Accessed February 4, 2025.

-2National Flood Insurance Program (NFIP). https://www.fema.gov/flood-insurance.
-Accessed May 7, 2024.
+2National Flood Insurance Program. https://www.fema.gov/flood-insurance.
+Accessed February 4, 2025.

 3Quorum Insurance LLC is an affiliate of Grow Financial.
-Insurance products purchased through Quorum Insurance LLC are not deposits of Grow Financial and are not protected by NCUA.
+Insurance products purchased through Quorum Insurance LLC are not deposits of Grow Financial and are not insured or protected by NCUA.
 They are not an obligation of or guaranteed by Grow Financial and may be subject to risk.
 Business conducted with Quorum Insurance LLC is separate and distinct from any business conducted with Grow Financial.
 Grow Financial is in no way responsible for the services provided through this program.

 Posted In: